-When you're ready to join the Human Library session on April 24, you'll click on the Zoom link that was emailed to you by Pia Walawalkar.
+When you're ready to join the Human Library session, you'll click on the Zoom link that was emailed to you by Sanyot (Pia) Walawalkar.
 Additional instructions are here.

 After you join, you'll be welcomed and placed in a breakout room with your first Reader.

 Questions?
 Please contact Pia Walawalkar at Walawalkars@smccd.edu.